Mookie Betts Player Props: Dodgers vs. Phillies

 Mookie Betts At The Plate

-- Among qualified hitters in baseball, he ranks 82nd in batting average, 26th in on-base percentage, and 13th in slugging.
+- Among qualified batters, he ranks 77th in batting average, while his on-base percentage ranks 23rd and he is 13th in slugging.

+- Betts will look to extend his four-game hitting streak.
+He's batting .227 with two homers over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.